lextoumbourou/notes/content/comp_investing_part_1.md

 ## [What I Would Improve](#what-i-would-improve)

 The course lectures were sometimes a little dry and, perhaps due to my Gen Y attention span, a bit long.
-Udacity's model of providing question-based "checkpoints" along the way, really helps to keep engagement up and break up the videos.
-This course should consider doing something similar.
+Udacity's model of providing question-based "checkpoints" along the way, really helped to keep engagement up and break up the videos.
+This course could consider doing something similar.
 There was actually a couple of them in earlier videos but they seemed to disappear completely by Week 2.

 There was also a number of problems with the video quality, including low audio, distorted audio, bloopers and so forth.
-Sometimes I wondered why they hadn't rerecorded the videos where there were clearly major projects.
+Sometimes I wondered why they hadn't rerecorded the videos where there were clearly major defects.

 From the material's perspective, I had a bit of trouble with a lot of the "maths" that goes into finance.
 Often there's large element of plugging *theoretical world *values into formulas that involve *real world* implications.
 The idea of "risk" in CAPM is a good example of this - can a standard deviation of an investments price performance really be enough to say an investment is safe or not?